MicrosoftDocs/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/error-when-run-exchange-remote-connectivity-analyzer-tool-test-connectivity-office-365-to-authenticate-office-365-must-enter-your-microsoft-account.md

 <div data-asp="https://msdn2.microsoft.com/asp">

-# Error when you run the Exchange Remote Connectivity Analyzer tool to test connectivity to Office 365: \"To authenticate to Office 365, you must enter your Microsoft account\"
+# Error when you run the Microsoft Remote Connectivity Analyzer tool to test connectivity to Office 365: \"To authenticate to Office 365, you must enter your Microsoft account\"

 </div>